Best Joe Rogan Podcasts Updated Regularly

 #2314 Hal Puthoff

 Hal Puthoff talks about his early work in remote viewing research with figures like Ingo Swann, which drew interest from intelligence agencies.
-He and Joe Rogan discuss Unidentified Aerial Phenomena, unusual materials that defy conventional scientific explanation, and the possibility of non-human intelligence.
+He and Joe discuss Unidentified Aerial Phenomena, unusual materials that defy conventional scientific explanation, and the possibility of non-human intelligence.
 Puthoff explains how secrecy and compartmentalization have limited broader understanding of these subjects.

 #2308 Jordan Peterson